tessercat/pbx-docs/client/notes.md

 replies to the auth credential request with 404 to indicate session expiry.

+When it receives 404 in reply
+to its first request,
-When it receives 404 in reply, the client requests new login credentials by clearing its current session ID, generating a new one, and sending it to the channel's `sessions` endpoint.
+the client requests new login credentials by clearing its current session ID, generating a new one, and sending it to the channel's `sessions` endpoint.

 The client halts
-when the service host
-replies with 403
-or any other non-ok status code.
+after the first session request if it receices any non-ok status code except 404, and on any non-ok status code on its second request after receiving 404.

 Once session ID, client ID and password are known, the client logs in to the verto endpoint,